pdimens/harpy/workflows/align/bwa.md

-# :icon-quote: Map Reads onto a genome with BWA MEM
+# :icon-quote: Map Reads to a reference with BWA MEM

 ===  :icon-checklist: You will need
 - at least 4 cores/threads available